lancejpollard/cockpit/README.markdown

 ## Todo

+- Add ability to `freeze` certain branches of the tree (so plugins can use it and know `Settings.clear` won't remove it)
 - Settings should be sorted by the way they were constructed
 - Check type, so when it is saved it knows what to do.
+- Store global declarations in memory
+- Create "context" for each set of settings, giving it its own `tree`.
+Allows mimicking subclasses.
+- `Settings` should be a collection of trees or `contexts`:
+    Settings
+      user
+        global
+          default
+          user_a
+          user_b
+      widget
+        global
+          default
+          widget_a
+          widget_b
+        text
+          default
+          widget_a
+          widget_b
+        social
+          default
+          widget_a
+          widget_b
+    Settings.for(:widget, :social) #=> default social widget settings.

 This ended up being very similar to i18n: